 If you desire a specific name for the children, then you must file a Trade Name Registration (sometimes called a DBA) with the Secretary of State.
 Each Trade Name has a filing fee of $100 and is good for 10 years.
 This additional filing fee is equal to the fee paid to file Articles of Organization with the Secretary.

 A Wyoming Series LLC can provide significant cost savings over time.
 However, the upfront cost may not necessarily be significantly lower.
 A WY Series LLC must only file one Articles of Organization with the Secretary.
-We charge $299 which includes the state filing fee, operating agreement, first year of registered agent service, business address and more.
-This includes as many series as you want.
+We charge $349 which includes the state filing fee, operating agreement, first year of registered agent service, business address and 10 Series and more.

 Our opening example mentioned the client who formed 100 series.
 They saved significantly on filing fees for Articles.
 However, given the above naming conventions, they would require a DBA for each company if they want a more brandable name.
 They will also require an EIN for each company.
 We provide discounted DBA and EIN services for Series clients to help mitigate the costs.